 Kalanchoe Delagoensis, better known as ‘Mother Of Millions’ are fast-growing plants and are known for their easy multiplication and spreading anywhere, in even the most adverse conditions.
 Mother of Millions is considered a noxious weed in parts of Australia and Africa: they are very drought tolerant and their seeds can survive for years even when the plants are eradicated.

-In addition to ‘Mother Of Millions’, the plant is also known with the common names of Devil’s backbone, Mexican hat plant, Alligator plant, Chandelier Plant.
+In addition to ‘Mother Of Millions’, the plant is also known by the common names of Devil’s backbone, Mexican hat plant, Alligator plant, and Chandelier Plant.

 These plants are highly toxic due mainly to bufadienolides which can cause heart failure if ingested in large quantities.
 Make sure your beloved pet is nowhere near this toxic plant!

-Symptoms of poisoning: stomach irritation and abdominal pain, vomiting, diarrhea, palpitations, heart failure.
+Symptoms of poisoning: stomach irritation and abdominal pain, vomiting, diarrhea, palpitations, and heart failure.

 On the list of toxic succulents, we find Kalanchoe Tomentosa, better known as ‘Panda Plant’.
 This succulent belongs to the Crassulaceae family and is native to Madagascar.
 The fuzzy leaves are of a sage green color with brown spots on the tips.
 It is considered a great plant for beginners because is fairly easy to care for and does not require much attention to thrive, making it a popular houseplant.